dashaw/mle_prep/ml_from_scratch/README.md

   * choose candidate split that maximizes IG
   * grow tree recursively until some condition
   * [REVISIT] this is a good example of recursive ML coding

+* Random Forest: recall able to leverage base DecisionTree class to form multiple
+  * bootstrap aggregating (aka, bagging):
+    * 1. multiple subsets of data samples selected with replacement
+    * 2. create model in parallel for each subset
+    * 3. combine all predictions
+    * 4. out-of-bag dataset = those not selected and can be used for eval on hold-out samples
+  * reduces overfitting (high variance)